John Fusco

 Trivia

-• At age 12, Fusco studied and earned a black belt of Shaolin Kung Fu.
+• In 1971, Fusco (age 12) studied and earned a black belt of Shaolin Kung Fu.

-• In 1977, aged 18; he returned home to New England and co-founded the Travis McComb Band, a Southern rock outfit that was composed of several friends from his past in New Haven, Connecticut.
+• In 1977, Fusco (age 18) returned home to New England and co-founded the Travis McComb Band, a Southern rock outfit that was composed of several friends from his past in New Haven, Connecticut.

 • In 1986, Fusco graduates and earned a BFA (Bachelor of Fine Arts) degree at NYU’s Tisch School of the Arts.

-• Fusco scripted the American Revolutionary War epic film Rebels, but the production was cancelled.
+• Fusco scripted the American Revolutionary War epic film Rebels, which chronicles Ethan Allen and his Green Mountain Boys, but the production was cancelled.

-• In 2018, Fusco returned to his blues music background and has been recording original songs with members of the North Mississippi All-StarsHe also plays Hammond B3 organ on the third album released by the southern band Hill Country Revue.
+• In 2018, Fusco returned to his blues music background and has been recording original songs with members of the North Mississippi All-StarsHe also plays Hammond B-3 organ on the third album released by the southern band Hill Country Revue (HCR III).

 No comments: